The highest mountain road in Northern Europe, winds its way through the Jotunheimen mountains.

 The road over the high mountains between the Sognefjord and Bøverdalen opened to motor vehicles in 1938.
 The pass is closed in winter, but is snowploughed ready for opening around 1st of May.
 Driving the newly opened road, between banks of snow up to ten metres high, is a wonderful experience.

 The rest area at Mefjellet is in the form of an amphitheatre of natural stone, with a panoramic view across mountain and moorland where Knut Wold?s stone sculpture stands commandingly.
 The glass map at Nedre Oscarshaug helps identify the Hurrungane, Skagastølstindane and other mountains.

-The National Turist Route Sognefjellet runs between Lom and Gaupne is 108 kilometres long.
+Sognefjellet National Turist Route runs between Lom and Gaupne is 108 kilometres long.
 RV55.

 Download information about Sognefjellet.